I’ll explore the basics of the ketogenic diet in this post.

 Ketosis occurs when the majority of the body’s energy comes from ketones, instead of glucose.

 According to WebMD, this is when your body begins to burn fat for energy.

 If you are eating a typical diet of 50-60% carbohydrates, you will not enter ketosis.
 This is because you are burning carbohydrates for fuel.

 When you eat carbohydrates, specifically starches and sugars they enter the body and are broken down into glucose.

 The glucose that is not immediately used as fuel will be sent to the liver and muscles to be stored as glycogen as a fuel reserve, and any unused glycogen in the muscles, such as through exercise eventually turns to stored body fat.

-So when you get your body goes into ketosis by eliminating carbs from your diet, the body is forced to use its fat stores for energy instead.
+So when your body goes into ketosis by eliminating carbs from your diet, the body is forced to use its fat stores for energy instead.